kanaka/warpy/README.md

 make warpy-jit   # or make warpy-nojit
 ```

-Alternatively, you can build use an rypthon docker container (built
+Alternatively, you can use an rypthon docker container (built
-from Dockerfile.rpython) and do the compilation from there:
+from Dockerfile-rpython) and do the compilation from there:

 ```
 docker pull kanaka/warpy-rpython